bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 **Be careful** with these metal washers:

 - Titanium washers: Wear-and-tear will fuse the washers and into the handles.
-- Steel washers: Under-lubrication causes the washers to eat into the blade.
-But steel washers do hold their tune much longer than PB washers.
+- Steel washers: Steel washers do hold their tune much longer than PB washers, but under-lubrication causes the washers to eat into the blade.

 #### Tuning
 Tuning a washers-only balisong is simple.